 What To Do After A Car Accident That’s Not Your Fault

 Being in a car accident is a scary experience whether you’re at fault or not at fault.
 In the shock of the moment, it can be hard to think about what you need to do.
-We’ve put together a list to help you after a minor car accident or a major car crash, including car park accidents.
+We’ve put together a list to help you after a minor car accident or a major car crash, including car park accidents and a traffic crash.

-4. Stay calm – It’s natural for your emotions to be running high after a car accident, especially when it’s not your fault.
-But it’s important that you react in a calm way – aggressive behaviour is not only unhelpful but could also get you into legal trouble.
+It’s natural for your emotions to be running high after a car accident, especially when it’s not your fault.
+But it’s important that you react in a calm way and remain composed at the crash scene – aggressive behaviour is not only unhelpful but could also get you into legal trouble.
 If the other driver is being aggressive or refuses to exchange information with you, you should call the police.

-5. Exchange information– Once you’ve made sure that everyone is safe and uninjured, you need to exchange information.
+Once you’ve made sure that everyone is safe and uninjured, you need to exchange information.
 This is required by law, and you should involve the police if at any point the at fault driver refuses to cooperate.
-Make sure you get the following information from the at fault driver:
+Sure, the police officer will make notes of the accident, but you should also collect information about the other parties to file a car insurance claim.
+Be sure to take the license plate numbers of all the cars involved and the contact information of the witnesses.
+This will help your insurance company to investigate and take proper legal action.

 • Their name and surname